GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/components/thread.md

 ## UI Customization

-You can customize how the `ChatThreadVC` looks by subclassing it and swap the component in `Components` config:
+You can customize how the `ChatThreadVC` looks by subclassing it and swap the component in `Components` configuration:

 ```swift
 Components.default.threadVC = CustomChatThreadVC.self